-Transport Alive Timeout - used to determine that the initiator's transport layer has failed in such a way that no indication (e.g. Bus Reset) is generated.
+Transport Alive Timeout - used to determine thatwhen the initiator's transport layer has faileds in such a way that no indication (e.g. Bus Reset) is generated.
 This is a response timeout for a "ping" type of request from the target.

-Maximum Task Data Payload per direction - used to determine the largest data payload transferable in each direction.
-The transfer must be completed and acknowledged before being passed along to the receiving transport client.
+Maximum Task Data Payload per direction - used to determine the largest data payload transferable in eacha given direction.
+The transfer must be completed and acknowledged before being and be confirmed as valid before having any passed along to the receiving transport client.
 This is needed to provide data integrity across Bus Resets and transient link interruptions.